monstar-lab-oss/nestjs-starter-rest-api/CONTRIBUTING.md

 2. If you've added code that should be tested
 3. Ensure that your code doesn't fail to build
 4. Make pull request to `master` branch
-5. Assign respective develops to review and merge pull request
+5. Assign respective developers to review and merge pull request

 ### Commit Message Guidelines